Jotsuk/Archipelago-Manual-Randomizer-For-Ultimate-Marvel-vs.-Capcom-3/README.md

 Toggleable options:
 You can disable any mode you wish (broken at the moment; will be fixed next update), and you can also disable the DLC characters in case you can't access them

+Time it takes to beat each mode:
+*Versus mode: If you're fighting people you can consistently win against, it should take about 30 minutes to win a game with 15 characters.
+Time may vary greatly depending on skill
+*Arcade Mode: It takes about 20 - 40 minutes for each run through arcade mode.
+For the 15 default characters it should take about 2 hours 30 minutes to beat this mode.
+*Training mode: Depends heavily on character RNG, execution, previous knowledge of the combo system and how quickly you learn.
+Me personally, I often reach the damage threshold in about 5-10 minutes per character.

 Major issues
 * You you cannot disable any modes, doing so will make generating a game fail.